EndPointCorp/end-point-blog/2014/04/08/filling-gaps-in-cumulative-sum-in.html.md

 title: Filling Gaps in Cumulative Sum in Postgres
 ---

 I found an interesting problem.
 There was a table with some data, among which there was a date and an integer value.
-The problem was to get cumulative sum for all the dates, however including dates for which we don't have entries.
+The problem was to get cumulative sum for all the dates, however including dates for which we don’t have entries.
 In case of such dates we should use the last calculated sum.

 ### Example Data